Danix002/collektive-examples-dev/README.md

 ```bash
 ./gradlew run<ExampleName>Graphic
 ```
-Where `<ExampleName>` is the name of the example you want to run (FieldEvolution, NeighborCounter, Branching, Gradient, MaxID or ChannelWithObstacles).
+Where `<ExampleName>` is the name of the example you want to run (FieldEvolution, NeighborCounter, Branching, Gradient, MaxID, Exercises or ChannelWithObstacles).

 *Note: to run a program with the "Graphics" tag, it is essential that the environment variable "env:CI" is set to false.*